autonity/docs.autonity.org/reference/api/aut/index.md

 ## getTreasuryFee

 Returns the percentage of staking rewards deducted from staking rewards by the protocol.
-Treasury fees ared sent to the Autonity Treasury account for community funding before staking rewards are distributed.
+Treasury fees are sent to the Autonity Treasury account for community funding before staking rewards are distributed.

 ### Parameters